kehantan/labbook/docs/assays/antiviral.rst

 Antiviral assay
 ===============

-Objective: To test antiviral properties of a compound.
+**Objective:** To test antiviral properties of a compound.

-Antiviral assay is a modified plaque assay.
-The reference can be found in articles published by :cite:t:`lani2016antiviral,florez2022vitro`.
+The reference for antiviral protocol can be found in articles published by :cite:t:`lani2016antiviral,florez2022vitro`.

 We should do a regular plaque assay to quantify the virus titer of the virus stock before we do antiviral assay, because we need to fix the multiplicity of infection (MOI) to a number.
 For example,